PennyLaneAI/pennylane/doc/code/qml_pulse.rst

 .. warning::
     To find the simultaneous evolution of the two operators, so it is important that they are both included in the same :func:`~.pennylane.evolve`.
-For non-commuting operations, applying ``qml.evolve(H1)(params, t=[0, 10])`` followed by ``qml.evolve(H2)(params, t=[0, 10])`` will **not** apply the two pulses simultaneously, despite the overlapping time window.
+For two non-commuting :class:`~.ParametrizedHamiltonians`, applying ``qml.evolve(H1)(params, t=[0, 10])`` followed by ``qml.evolve(H2)(params, t=[0, 10])`` will **not** apply the two pulses simultaneously, despite the overlapping time window.